BlueMap-Minecraft/BlueMapWiki/community/OCIConfiguration.md

 ## Step 2b - Ubuntu

-As per Oracle's Best Practices, follow the steps explained here : https://blogs.oracle.com/developers/post/enabling-network-traffic-to-ubuntu-images-in-oracle-cloud-infrastructure ; At the chapter "Host Firewall".
+As per Oracle's Best Practices, you can follow the steps explained here : [https://blogs.oracle.com/developers/post/enabling-network-traffic-to-ubuntu-images-in-oracle-cloud-infrastructure](https://blogs.oracle.com/developers/post/enabling-network-traffic-to-ubuntu-images-in-oracle-cloud-infrastructure) ; At the chapter "Host Firewall" or just read the quick steps below.

-The method used there is to edit a file named "/etc/iptables/rules.v4" and add your rules in there.
+The method used there is to edit a file named "/etc/iptables/rules.v4" and add your own rules in there.

-Your file should look like this (the start of it at least) :
+Your initial file should look like this (the start of it at least) :
 ```
 # CLOUD_IMG: This file was created/modified by the Cloud Image build process
 # iptables configuration for Oracle Cloud Infrastructure